barbarer/py4e-int/_sources/files/writeCode.rst

         from the stocks file in a list and the abbreviation for a ``month`` (i.e. "Jan", "Feb") as parameters and returns the average value of the closing prices during that month for all the years in the file.
         Each line has: Date, Open, High, Low, and Close.
+The Date is in the format ``day-month-yy``.
+The month is just the first three letters of the month.
         ~~~~